node-apn/node-apn/README.md

 - ```socketError (error)```: emitted when the connection socket experiences an error.
 This is useful for debugging but no action should be necessary.

-- ```transmissionError (error code, notification)```: emitted when a message has been received from Apple stating that a notification was invalid.
-If we still have the notification in cache it will be passed as the second argument, otherwise null.
+- ```transmissionError (error code, device token)```: emitted when a message has been received from Apple stating that a notification was invalid.

 ### Setting up the feedback service